sandialabs/chama/documentation/transport.rst

 while Gaussian puff models are used to model non-continuous sources.
 The :mod:`chama.transport` module has additional information on running the Gaussian plume and Gaussian puff models.
-Note that many atmospheric dispersion applications will require more sophisticated transport models.
+Note that many atmospheric dispersion applications require more sophisticated models.

 The following simple example runs a single Gaussian plume model for a given receptor grid, source, and atmospheric conditions.